 Organizational change management

-Transparent communication about improvement goals
+Transparent communication about optimization goals

 Involving operators in system design